Global Wholesale Foreign Exchange Dealing Disclosures

 5. Voice Trading – Requests for quote – A counterparty may submit a ‘request for quote’ (“RFQ”) in response to which the Bank will provide the counterparty with a quoted price.
 The counterparty may instantaneously accept the quoted price which will result in a contractual commitment by the Bank to execute the counterparty's order in full at the quoted price.
 Failure of a counterparty to accept a quoted price instantaneously may result in the price quoted by the Bank no longer being available.
 In such circumstances, the counterparty will be required to request a further quote from the Bank.

-8. ‘Last-look’ – A Trading Interest submitted by a counterparty on the Bank's eFX platform(s) may be subject to a practice known as ‘last look’ whereby the Trading Interest may be subject to a delay before it is considered for acceptance by the Bank.
+10. ‘Last-look’ – A Trading Interest submitted by a counterparty on the Bank's eFX platform(s) may be subject to a practice known as ‘last look’ whereby the Trading Interest may be subject to a delay before it is considered for acceptance by the Bank.
 This practice is required for the purposes of conducting counterparty credit checking as well as to mitigate technological anomalies and potential latency arbitrage opportunities arising through information asymmetries.
-It allows the Bank the discretion not to execute a trading interest at the price streamed on its eFX platform(s).
-The Bank undertakes a practice known as ‘asymmetric last look’ which may result in a lower proportion of trades being accepted where the price moves against the Bank during the period of delay than when it moves in its favour.
+It allows the Bank the discretion not to execute a Trading Interest at the price streamed on its eFX platform(s).
+The Bank undertakes both practices known as ‘symmetric last look’ and ‘asymmetric last look’, and the Bank applies ‘symmetric last look’ unless otherwise requested by the counterparty or unavailable due to technical restrictions.
+When the ‘symmetric last look’ is applied, regardless of whether the price moves favourable or unfavourable for the Bank during the period of delay, the Trading Interest may not be accepted.
+On the other hand, when the ‘asymmetric last look’ is applied, it may result in a lower proportion of trades being accepted where the price moves against the Bank during the period of delay than when it moves in its favour.
 The Bank undertakes these procedures in accordance with its internal policies and procedures to ensure that its ‘last look’ practices operate in accordance with their intended purposes as set out above.
 Last look practices are not used by the Bank for the purposes of information gathering in circumstances where there is no intention to accept a Trading Interest.
 Additionally, the Bank does not conduct trading activity that utilises information from the counterparty's trade request during the last look window.
 Such trading activity includes any eFX pricing and any hedging activity both of which incorporates information from the trade request but excludes usual activity as a dealer and a market-maker during the last look window if it is entirely independent of the relevant trade request.
 However, the Bank may fill the counterparty's trade request without taking on market risk in connection with the trade request by first entering into offsetting transactions in the market.
 The volume traded in the last look window will be passed on to the counterparty in its entirety in such case.

-13. Execution – Unless otherwise expressly agreed, the Bank will act in accordance with its internal policies and procedures when deciding which orders it is willing to accept and execute, when it will be willing to accept and execute them, and how it will execute them, including whether to execute all or part of the order.
-Execution of orders is dependent on market conditions and the Bank's own risk appetite.
+15. Execution – Unless otherwise expressly agreed, the Bank will act in accordance with its internal policies and procedures when deciding which orders it is willing to accept and execute (or not accept and execute), when it is willing to accept and execute them (or not accept and execute them), and how it will execute them, including whether to execute all or part of the order.
+Acceptance and execution of orders are dependent on market conditions (such as price adequacy and market liquidity) and the Bank's own risk appetite (which is related to various risks, including, but not limited to, market risks, credit risks, operational risks and systemic risks, and to the Bank’s criteria for providing its services).
 Once the Bank determines that a counterparty's order has been executed (whether in part or full), this will create a contract between the counterparty and the Bank on terms consistent with the order received.
 When the order is accepted, and at the time of any execution of the order, the Bank strives to ensure a time stamp is applied as soon as practicable.

 - to agents, market intermediaries (such as brokers or trading platforms) or other market participants to the extent necessary for executing, processing, clearing, novating, or settling a transaction;